 I tried reviewing for a while several years ago and it just felt like in infinite void of space

 The most recent company politics seem to be: Get more users attracted by no means, and have ROI for click bait advertisment.
-I believe they should concentrate to merchandise the already built knowledge base, and consolidate that one.

 The welcoming wagon is a serious fail.